alphagov/govuk-infrastructure/docs/architecture/decisions/0010-use-dex-idp-for-user-web-auth.md

 ## Context

 We want to implement user authentication on the monitoring stack's web applications (Grafana, Prometheus, Alertmanager).

-We also want to use Github as the identity provider (IdP), as that provides a means for us to control access based on GDS Github organisation and team membership.
+We also want to use Github as the identity provider (IdP), as that provides a means for us to control access based on GDS Github organisation and team membership; the alternative option, GSuite, does not currently have the granular role/group structure that we would require to effectively control access, and introducing that group structure would be out of scope for this project, and would likely replicate the Github group/team structure that currently exists.

 Grafana supports many authentication methods, including [Github OAuth2](https://grafana.com/docs/grafana/latest/auth/github/) and [OIDC (via generic OAuth2)](https://grafana.com/docs/grafana/latest/auth/generic-oauth/).